Analyzing Owlet (OWLT) and Its Competitors

-Owlet (NYSE:OWLT – Get Rating) is one of 28 public companies in the “Measuring & controlling devices, not elsewhere classified” industry, but how does it compare to its rivals?
-We will compare Owlet to similar companies based on the strength of its analyst recommendations, earnings, institutional ownership, valuation, risk, dividends and profitability.
+Owlet (NYSE:OWLT – Get Rating) is one of 28 public companies in the “Measuring & controlling devices, not elsewhere classified” industry, but how does it weigh in compared to its rivals?
+We will compare Owlet to similar businesses based on the strength of its earnings, dividends, analyst recommendations, institutional ownership, risk, profitability and valuation.

 Analyst Ratings

-This is a summary of recent ratings for Owlet and its rivals, as reported by MarketBeat.com.
+This is a breakdown of recent ratings and recommmendations for Owlet and its rivals, as reported by MarketBeat.

 |Sell Ratings